If I Was a Cowboy

-"If I Was a Cowboy" is a song by the American country music singer Miranda Lambert.
+"If I Was a Cowboy" is a song by American country music singer Miranda Lambert.
 It was released on October 15, 2021, as the lead single from her ninth solo studio album Palomino.
 The song was written by Lambert and Jesse Frasure, and produced by Lambert, Luke Dick and Jon Randall.

 Background

 On October 8, 2021, Lambert posted a video on Instagram and teased her fans with a snippet of the song.
 She wrote the song with Frasure, and said in a press release, "We met doing the remix of 'Tequila Does' and he and I just got together one afternoon for a write and this is what came out of it.
 It's funny, he's a Detroit boy and I'm an East Texan, but somehow we wrote a song about the Wild West together."

 Content

 Emily Lee of iHeart described "If I Was a Cowboy" as "a Wild West-inspired track".
 Angela Stefano of Taste of Country explained that the song is about "longing for life in the wild West".